CharlesDong/gl-framework/README.md

-# OpenGL Framework Set
+# libgl

-An OpenGL framework set in C++ used by myself to create 2D/3D games.
+An OpenGL library in C++ used by myself to create 2D/3D games.

 ## Introduction

-The framework can be divided into two parts: one is about OpenGL tools, and another is common utilities.
+The library can be divided into two parts: one is about OpenGL tools, and another is common utilities.

 Under the `include/` directory you can find the header files for the framework, and under the `src/` directory you can find the implementation details.